Abiraterone

 Toxicity

-The human experience of overdose with abiraterone is limited, and there is no specific antidote for abiraterone overdose.4,5 Toxicity is related to the blockade of 17α-hydroxylase activity.
-Blockade results in the accumulation of upstream mineralocorticoids like 11-deoxycorticosterone leading to secondary hyperaldosteronism.
-Signs of hyperaldosteronism include fluid retention and hypokalemia.3 Mineralocorticoid receptor antagonists may be used to treat signs and symptoms.
+The human experience of overdose with abiraterone is limited.
+Toxicity is related to the blockade of CYP17 activity.
+Blockade results in the accumulation of upstream mineralocorticoids like 11-deoxycorticosterone, leading to secondary hyperaldosteronism.
+Signs of hyperaldosteronism include fluid retention and hypokalemia.3 As there is no specific antidote for abiraterone overdose, overdosage should be managed with general supportive measures, including monitoring and assessment of cardiac and liver function.9,10

 Pathways